sualehalam/Wehealth-webscraping-project/docs/DATA_DICTIONARY.md

 CLEANING AND NORMALIZATION PROCESS
 -----------------------------------

-When producing the final cleaned dataset (CSV/JSON), these are the steps taken:
+When producing the final cleaned dataset (JSON), these are the steps taken:

 - Normalize population to integer: remove commas, convert to int.
 If missing, use `NULL` or an empty string.
 - Normalize phone numbers to a single canonical format for deduplication.